ps2gg/ps2.gg/.github/CONTRIBUTING.md

 ## How to get things running?

-You can find detailed guides for every part of our system in [/docs](/docs/), as well as guides for beginners to get you set up.
+You can find detailed guides for every part of our system in our [Documentation](/docs/README.md), as well as guides for beginners to get you set up.